-now many people believed that JW was the founder of behaviorism
+now many people consider JW to be the founder of behaviorism

-And like other behaviors, He believes that the psychology should study only the behavior that can be observed and measure
+And like other behaviors, He believed that the psychology should study only the behaviors that can observe and measure

 They are not interested in mental process

-while a people can describe his thought, no one else can see he behavior them to accuracy of his report, one thing you can observe is muscle habits
+while a person could describe his thoughts, no one else can see or hear them to verify the accuracy of his report, but one thing you can observe is muscular habits

-what W did do is observed the muscle habits.
-Because he view them as manifeste of thinking
+what W did was to observe muscular habits.
+Because he viewed them as manifestation of thinking

-one habit that he studied was Larengio habit
+one kind of habits that he studied are Laryngeal habits

-LW thought Larengio habit you know from larex , in other words relatived with voice box, he thought those habits were an expression of thinking
+LW thought laryngeal habits you know from larynx , in other words related with voice box, he thought those habits were an expression of thinking

-He argued that for very young child, thinking is very loud because they talk loud even there was no some one communicate with them

-When one gets mature, to oneself becomes to coving talk to oneself but thinking stills shows as a habit
+He argued that for very young children, thinking is really talking out loud to oneself because they talk out loud even if they’re not trying to communicate with someone in particular as the individual matures, that overt talking to oneself becomes covert talking to oneself but thinking stills shows up as a laryngeal habit

-One of these habit that support this is when people are trying to solve a problem they typically have increase muscle habit in the thought region
+One of the bits of evidence that support this is when people are trying to solve a problem they typically have increased muscular habit in the throat region

-That is if you put electors under thoughts measure muscle protensu, muscle activity, you discovered that when people are thinking like they are typically trying to solve a problem, that there is a muscle activity in the thouer region
+That is if you put electrodes on the throat and measure muscle potential, muscle activity, you discover that when people are thinking like if they are diligently trying to solve a problem, that there is a muscle activity in the throat region

 So LW make the argument that problem solving and thinking can be defined as set of behaviors as set of response.
-And in this case the response he observed is the thought activity
+And in this case the response he observed was the throat activity

-That is what he means when he calls a Leore Habit
+That is what he means when he calls it a Laryngeal Habit

-As I am thinking what I am going to saying, my muscles did my thoru and responding
+As I am thinking about what I am going to saying, my muscles in my throat are responding.

 So thinking can be measured as muscle activity

-Now the modele theory
+Now the motor theory

-S: did he happened to looked people who signed I mean deaf people
+S: did he happen to look at people who sign I mean deaf people

-He did in dead, and to jump a had what was find in deaf people who use sign language
+He did in dead, and to jump a head what one finds in deaf people who use sign language

-When they are give problems like these kind they have muscle change in their hands, when they are trying to solve a problem, just like the muscle changed in the though region for speaking individuals, so for LW, thinking is a identical activity with muscles
+When they are given problems of various kind they have muscular changes in their hand, when they are trying to solve a problem, just like the muscle changed going on in the throat region for speaking individuals, so for LW, thinking is a identical activity with muscles

-Related concept was developed by willam janes it is called ediomoter action
+Related concept was developed by William James it is called ideomotor action

-Ediomoter action is a activity occurring without our noticing.
+ideomotor action is a activity occurs without our noticing it.
 Without our being aware of it , I will give a simple example

-If you think of locations there tends to be eye movements that occurs with you thinking about your location
+If you think of locations there tends to be eye movements that occurs with you thinking about your location.

-In particular from where we were siting, imagine that you are asked to thinking our university library, well if you close your eyes and thinking of the library, and if you siting directly facing me then according to this notion, your eyeballs will slightly move to the left, to your left, cause library in the general direction
+In particular, from where we were siting, imagine that you are asked to think of our university library, well if you close your eyes and think of the library, and if you are siting directly facing me then according to this notion, your eyeballs will slightly move to the left, to your left, cause library in the general direction

-J and others said this is the idea leading to a motor actions, and that is why it is called ledermoter action and idea leads to mode activity
+J and others said this is the idea leading to a motor actions, and that is why it is called ideomotor action and idea leads to mode activity

 If you want to impress your friends and relatives, you can change the simple process into magic trick.

-Ask people I have do something that I just described, think something on their left, think something on their right, you get them to think thing in either side with their eyes closed, and you watch their eyes very carefully.
+Ask people to do something such as I’ve just described, thinking of something on their left, think something on their right, you get them to think thing on either side with their eyes closed, and you watch their eyes very carefully.